 - Legal interviewing and investigation

-You must complete at least 10 semester credits or the equivalent of legal specialty courses through traditional classroom instruction.
+You must complete at least 9 credits or the equivalent of legal specialty courses in person, online live or classroom live.

-You may complete the Paralegal program by taking all day or evening classes or a combination or both.
+You may complete the Legal Studies/Paralegal program by taking day, evening, online, online live, or classroom live classes.
 Evening classes typically run from 5:30 to 8:20 pm.
 Saturday and summer classes are also offered.

-Students in the Paralegal Post-Baccalaureate program can attend full or part time.
+Students in the Legal Studies/Paralegal Post-Baccalaureate program can attend full or part time.